screaminglineage/bass/README.md

 ## Bassics

 `bass` is designed to mimic the look and feel of assembly.
+Each program consists of a sequence of labels, which act as anchors to jump to, and opcodes along with their respective operands.
 The basic structure of a program is like:
 ```asm
 <LABEL>:
     OPCODE <OPERAND_1> <OPERAND_2> ...